 Remember this we are not Super Human and can not possibly do it all!
 When we start stressing, we lose focus.
 Loss of focus can cause bad business.

 If you’re not using Google Analytics in at least your weekly blogging analysis, you are missing out.
 There is so much we can learn about our blogging audience, our reach, referrals and social media.
 I make sure to visit mine at least weekly to examine where my traffic is coming from.

-Once we find out where are strengths are in sending traffic to our websites, FOCUS on them.
+Once we find out where our strengths are in sending traffic to our websites, FOCUS on them.
 Select your top 3 or 4 highest social media resources and concentrate on those.
 Don’t waste your time on what doesn’t work.
 But before you jump ship, make sure you gave it your ALL on those networks before letting them go.

 Remember this not all social media networks are suitable for every blog niche or business.

 Many bloggers don’t realize the power of building a Community.

 the people with common interests living in a particular area;

 My Community is a tribe (the people) who have common interests online (living in a particular area).
 That is people who share similar interests with me in blogging, web design, freelancing, entrepreneurship, networking, and building relationships with those online.